How to Find an

 • Are you majored in saxophone performance or non-saxophone fields?

-• Do you have at least a Bachelor’s degree in saxophone?
+• Do you have a Bachelor’s degree in saxophone?

 • Did you take any courses in composition, music education, music theory or music history?

-For Parents: If you’re looking for a saxophone teacher for your child, you can also look for someone who majored in music education with a focus in saxophone.
-These instructors can teach basic skills like reading music, theory and general foundation of saxophone playing.
-They also have some performance experience from performing in the band or orchestra.
-When your child is ready to advance, possibly within a year or so, you should start thinking about switching to a saxophone instructor with advanced degrees in saxophone.
+For Parents: If you are looking for a saxophone teacher for your child, you might begin with someone who majored in music education with a focus on saxophone.
+These instructors are excellent for building a strong foundation, since they can teach reading music, music theory, and the fundamentals of saxophone playing.
+They also usually have performance experience from playing in a band or orchestra.

 How to find a saxophone teacher - Lesson With You Saxophone Lessons Guide